RSAstuffs/Geometric-Lattice-Sieve/README.md

 Geomancer is a powerful integer factorization tool that successfully factors **RSA-2048** by combining lattice-based relation finding with the blazing-fast GeometricLLL reduction algorithm.

 ## Current status of Python implementation
-- On large N, it returns 'failed to find non-trivial factorization', even though a non-trivial is found.
+- On large N, it will return 'failed to find non-trivial factorization'.
 - Dimension needs to be REALLY high to not see this message, and to factor large N.
 - Forks are welcome!!!!!